httpwg/http-extensions/draft-ietf-httpbis-client-cert-field.md

 This document uses the following terminology from {{Section 3 of RFC8941}}
 to specify syntax and parsing: List and Byte Sequence.

-Phrases like TLS client certificate authentication or mutually-authenticated TLS are used throughout this document to refer to the process whereby, in addition to the normal TLS server authentication with a certificate, a client presents its X.509 certificate {{!RFC5280}} and proves possession of the corresponding
+Phrases like TLS client certificate authentication or mutually authenticated TLS are used throughout this document to refer to the process whereby, in addition to the normal TLS server authentication with a certificate, a client presents its X.509 certificate {{!RFC5280}} and proves possession of the corresponding